Campol-Russel/In-the-wild-FSL/README.md

 Training Models: The dataset can be used to train models for sign language detection and recognition.
 Use the provided XML files to extract the bounding box coordinates and class labels for each image.
 Testing and Evaluation: You can use the dataset to evaluate the performance of pre-trained models or train your models and evaluate their accuracy on the dataset.

-To set the dataset path, find the file where the name is “main.py” and find the **train_path, valid_path, and test_path** variables, then change it to the path where you saved the dataset folders
+To set the dataset path, find the file where the name is “main.py” and find the **train_path, valid_path, and test_path** variables, then change it to the path where you saved the dataset folders.

 Change the variable **mode** to either test or train, depending on what mode you want to do.
 To change the model, change the variable **model_type** to either resnet, densenet, vgg, or alexnet.

 #### Setting the Hyperparameters
 To change the hyperparameters right below the path, you will see the variables for the hyperparameters.
 Change them to the hyperparameters as you see fit.
 For the benchmarking, the hyperparameters are set to the ones seen below.
-Take note that these hyperparameters are not the best parameters for the model these are just used for benchmarking purposes.
+Take note that these hyperparameters are not the best parameters for the model; these are just used for benchmarking purposes.

 | Hyperparameter          | Variable Name    | Value      |
 | ----------------------- | ---------------- | ---------- |